 As long I have been traveling, I have been obsessed with unique hotels.
 Treehouses, design pods, teepees – you name it.
 The more remote, and the more difficult to get to – the better.
-When a property has a greater goal or purpose, however, endeavoring to make the world a better place through contributions in education, the local economy or environmental projects, then I am truly transfixed.
+When a property has a greater goal or purpose, however, such as endeavoring to make the world a better place through contributions in education, the local economy or environmental projects, then I am truly transfixed.

 While researching unique places to stay in Norway, I stumbled across a gorgeous design hotel on Manshausen Island in Northern Norway.
 It reminded me a bit of another very unique hotel in Norway that we had missed out on during our last trip because it was fully booked – the beautiful Juvet Landscape Hotel.

 Manshausen Island Resort was slightly out of the way in relation to our intended destination of the Lofoten Islands, but it seemed that it would be worthy of the extra effort.
 I managed to scoop up the last available cabin for a 2-night stay in July, and rejigged our itinerary to make it happen.
 Coincidentally, this opening happened to fall over my husband’s birthday, helping me to justify the splurge, as it was definitely pushing our budget.
 (Who needs to eat?)

 If you just want to take a quick peek, here is a 2 minute video of our stay at the beautiful Manshausen Island boutique hotel.
 Otherwise, read on to learn more about this magical place.

 Manshausen Island Resort consists of 55 private acres just a 5 minute speed boat ride from the tiny northern village of Nordskot.
 The resort is the first hotel project of renowned polar explorer Børge Ousland*.
 One of his goals in creating Manshausen was to help visitors connect with nature, which you can do in a multitude of ways.